 - File a petition with the courts, asking them to:

 - Disestablish paternity.

 It’s important that you act quickly.
 Maryland courts are highly skeptical of petitions that are filed years after a child’s birth.
 In these circumstances, you’ll typically have to show there was fraud, duress, or a significant mistake of fact.

 If you incorrectly signed an Affidavit of Parenthood based on your partner’s misrepresentations, you are a victim of paternity fraud.
 While Maryland does not impose criminal or civil penalties for paternity fraud, you can ask the court to stop your obligation to pay child support.
-Maryland’s paternity fraud laws require a careful factual and legal analysis.
+Maryland’s paternity fraud laws require careful, factual, and legal analysis.
 Therefore, if you believe you are a victim of paternity fraud, contact us for more information.

 Discuss Your Case With a Baltimore Paternity Lawyer

 Without help from a paternity lawyer, you might feel overwhelmed by a paternity claim or dispute.
 At James E. Crawford, Jr. & Associates, our attorneys work with mothers and fathers, ensuring their rights are protected.
-Contact us for more information about Baltimore paternity law and a free evaluation.
+Contact us for more information about Maryland’s paternity laws and a free evaluation.